MicrosoftDocs/semantic-kernel-docs/semantic-kernel/samples/bookcreator.md

 ms.prod: semantic-kernel
 ---
 # Book creator sample app
-The Book creator sample allows you to enter in a topic then the [Planner](/semantic-kernel/concepts/planner) creates a plan for the functions to run based on the ask.
+The Book creator sample allows you to enter in a topic then the [Planner](/semantic-kernel/concepts-sk/planner) creates a plan for the functions to run based on the ask.
 You can see the plan along with the results.
+The functions are chained togheter based on the asks.

 > [!IMPORTANT]